AVP Plan

 Purpose: Defining the value of your DAM system

-Everything begins with a purpose, including enterprise technology initiatives like implementing a DAMS.
+Everything begins with a purpose, including enterprise technology initiatives like DAM implementation.
 So what’s the purpose of your DAM system?

-Most likely, it’s so you can get a better handle on your brand assets, but dig a bit deeper and think about the larger problem or opportunity your DAMS is meant to serve, and the value that it is meant to add to your organization.
+Most likely, its primary purpose is to give you a better handle on your brand assets.
+But dig a bit deeper and think about the larger problem or opportunity your DAM serves, and the value that it can add to your organization.
 There are a few key results many managers look for when adopting a DAM system: saved time and money, reduced risks, and improved new value creation.

 Here’s how your DAM system achieves those goals: